arda-guler/orbitSim3D/docs/MANUAL.md

 Using custom resources, the user can simulate solar/nuclear energy generation and use, antenna reception power and such.

+The simulation can also account for two of the effects predicted by general relativity: the Schwarzschild radial-out component and Lense-Thirring (frame-dragging) effect.

 OS3D is quite configurable and extendable, and this includes the physics solver.
 The real-world accuracy of the simulation therefore depends on the user.
 For a simple introduction about possible risks, please read about the [Time Acceleration Problem](https://github.com/arda-guler/orbitSim3D/blob/master/docs/time_accel_problem.md "Time Acceleration Problem"), which is actually the OS3D version of a common trouble in scientific simulation software, engineering analysis software, video games and the like.

 Relativistic effects are not taken into account whatsoever.

 ## Validation

-The documentation of how a particular solver setup can be validated, as well as an example case, is given in the [validation documentation](https://github.com/arda-guler/orbitSim3D/blob/master/docs/validation.md).
+This part is in reconstruction.
+(I used to use an incomplete model of the Solar System as an example case, which I think increased errors quite a bit.
+I will replace it with sth else.)

 ## Scenarios (.osf)